iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 - `DVC_EXP_GIT_REMOTE`: Git repository (can be a URL or a name such as `origin`, `myremote`, etc.)

-Note that a default DVC remote is also needed so that the corresponding data can be pushed.
+Note that a `dvc remote default` is also needed so that the corresponding data can be pushed.
 With this configuration, `dvc exp push` will be done automatically after every iteration.